Skip to main content

 Frequently asked questions

-The Waste and Resource Recovery Strategy is a document that serves as a 10-year roadmap for the future direction of Councils waste services.
+The draft Strategy serves as a 10-year roadmap for the future direction of Councils waste services.

 It includes details on: